 "Yeah, the cook comes in for the dinner trade, but I can grill you something or make a sandwich."

 She shrugged with her eyebrows, and said, "Turkey on rye, lettuce, tomato, and mayo?"

 "Your wish is my command."
 As I retreated to the kitchen to break out the ingredients, I noticed that she switched her seat to watch the road back the way she came from, this despite the fact that she would have to crane her neck to see the gas station.

 "What do they call this place?" she asked as I began assembling her sandwich.

 "That's an odd name for a town."

-"Oh, the town doesn't have a name.
+"Oh, the town, if you can call it that, doesn't have a name.
 That's the name of this whole valley.
-The town just takes the name by osmosis.
+The town just uses the name for convenience.
 Your sandwich comes with a side of fruit.
 Scoop of cottage cheese, cup of peaches, strawberries?"